-There were no material differences between the carrying value and fair value of long-term assets and liabilities as of September 30, 2013.
+The carrying value and fair value of trade and other receivable and accounts payable and accrued liabilities as of December 31, 2013 are approximately the same.
 The Company assesses its financial instruments and non-financial contracts on a regular basis to determine the existence of any embedded derivatives which would be required to be accounted for separately at fair value and to ensure that any embedded derivatives are accounted for in accordance with the Company's policy.